corda/corda/docs/source/corda-configuration-file.rst

         :legalName: Legal name of the node.
 This is required as part of the TLS host verification process.
 The node will reject the connection to the network map service if it provides a TLS common name which doesn't match with this value.

+:minimumPlatformVersion: Used by the node if it's running the network map service to enforce a minimum version requirement
+    on registrations - any node on a Platform Version lower than this value will have their registration rejected.
+    Defaults to 1 if absent.

 :useHTTPS: If false the node's web server will be plain HTTP.
 If true the node will use the same certificate and private
     key from the ``<workspace>/certificates/sslkeystore.jks`` file as the ArtemisMQ port for HTTPS.
 If HTTPS is enabled then unencrypted HTTP traffic to the node's **webAddress** port is not supported.